estebanlabrador/Tritium-Extraction-Unit/README.md

 2. **Material Studies:** Explore alternative materials like Vanadium, Haynes alloys, etc.
 3. **Advanced Modeling:** Implement K-Ω turbulence model and transient boundary conditions.

 ---

 ### 🎤 Conference Presentation
 We presented our work at the **ANS Student Conference 2025**.
 📎 [View the presentation slides](./ANS.pdf)

 ---

-## 🔗 References

-Includes foundational papers on tritium transport in FLiBe, heat exchanger design, and ARC fusion system integration.
-Full citations in the report.

----